Trump says U.S. and Japan have begun talks on trade

 "The United States and Japan have been in close contact on ways to address such barriers, including through the U.S.-Japan Economic Dialogue."

-(Reporting by Steve Holland; Writing by Tim Ahmann; Editing by Jeffrey Benkoe and Marguerita Choy)
+(Reporting by Steve Holland; Writing by Tim Ahmann; Editing by Marguerita Choy and Sandra Maler)